-If you happen to be in Mexico around Christmas time, make sure that you ask for Noche Buena beer, which is only sold at this time of year.
+If you happen to be in Mexico around Christmas, make sure you ask for Noche Buena beer, which is only sold at this time of year.

 It has a dark brown color and tastes pretty malty.
-And at 5.9% alcohol, it's stronger than most Mexican beers too – perfect for a celebration!
+And at 5.9% alcohol, it's stronger than most Mexican beers, too – perfect for a celebration!

 3. Bia Hoi, North Vietnam

-Signs on the street will invite you to try a fresh beer on the street, and at an unbelievably low price.
+Signs on the street will invite you to try a fresh beer on the road at an unbelievably low price.

-The Vietnamese translation for fresh beer is “Bia Hoi” so look out for those two magic words wherever you happen to be.
+The Vietnamese translation for fresh beer is “Bia Hoi,” so look out for those two magic words wherever you happen to be.

-4. Oldbridz Oatmeal Cookie Brown Ale, Bosnia, and Herzegovina
+4. Oldbridz Oatmeal Cookie Brown Ale, Bosnia and Herzegovina

 You can genuinely taste the raisins and brown sugar in the beer, and at 6% alcohol, it won't fail to get you tipsy.

 5. Message in a Bottle Black IPA, Philippines

-Whenever I speak to a fellow backpacker who has visited the Philippines they almost always mention the price of alcohol there.
+Whenever I speak to a fellow backpacker who has visited the Philippines, they almost always mention the price of alcohol there.
 The long and short of it is that it's super cheap.

-But don't just settle for the regular lagers you'll find everywhere in the Philippines like San Miguel – there are tons of local craft beers you can try too.
+But don't just settle for the regular lagers you'll find everywhere in the Philippines, like San Miguel – there are tons of local craft beers you can try too.

 Message in a Bottle Black IPA is a real treat.
-This is the kind of beer that you want to sit on for a long period of time on a lazy Sunday afternoon.
+This is the kind of beer you want to sit on for a long time on a lazy Sunday afternoon.

 6. Cerveza Leyenda Porter, Chile

-You've probably sipped on some Chilean wines before but Chilean beer?
+You've probably sipped on some Chilean wines before, but Chilean beer?